When is my application due?

 Program faculty will review applications for each area of emphasis and will submit recommendations to the Program Director.
 The Director will invite the top applicants for a face-to-face interview in mid- to late-February.
 Top applicants will receive an admissions offer in late February or early March.

-How is the essay this used to select students for the program?
+How is the personal statement used to select students for the program?

 We use this information to evaluate the extent to which applicants’ expertise and interests are congruent or “match” with the program’s philosophy and training opportunities.